kubernetes/kops/docs/networking.md

 ```

 Currently kube-router supports 1.6 and above.
 Please note that kube-router will also provide service proxy, so kube-proxy will not be deployed in to the cluster.

+No additional configurations are required to be done by user.
+Kube-router automatically disables source-destination check on all AWS EC2 instances.
+For the traffic within a subnet there is no overlay or tunneling used.
+For cross-subnet pod traffic ip-ip tunneling is used implicitly and no configuration is required.

 ### Validating CNI Installation